jmg292/G-Net/README.md

-# G-Net Zero Trust Virtual Private Network
+# G-Net: A Zero Trust Virtual Private Network

 G-Net is a zero trust remote access and administration utility that is: